May 1, 2017

+The auricle is the part of the ears you can see.
+It is made of cartilage (flexible tissue that doesn't have a large blood supply).
 Everything else requires a tool for the doctor to see inside.
-And the doctor can only see to about the ear drum.
-The stuff behind the ear isn't visible because of the membrane that blocks it.
+And the doctor can only see to the ear drum.
+The stuff behind the ear drum isn't visible because of the membrane that blocks it.
 The middle and inner ear are surrounded by your head bones.

 The ear canal directs the sound waves towards the ear drum.